minipasila/Girlfriend-Mod/README.md

 ### AI Configuration

-Press `G` to open the AI configuration screen, or edit `girlfriend-mod.json` manually:
+Press `G` to open the AI configuration screen to set up your API keys and preferences, or edit `girlfriend-mod.json` manually:

 ```json
 {